williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 }
 ```

 The `code_challenge` is a Base64-URL-encoded string of the SHA256 hash of the `code_verifier`.
-Your app will save the `code_verifier` for later, and send the `code_challenge` along with the authorization request to your authorization server’s `/authorize` URL:
+Your app will save the `code_verifier` for later, and send the `code_challenge` along with the authorization request to your authorization server’s `/authorize` URL.

+If you are using the default Okta authorization server, then your request URL would look something like this:

 ```
 https://{yourOktaDomain}.com/oauth2/default/v1/authorize?client_id=0oabygpxgk9lXaMgF0h7&response_type=code&scope=openid&redirect_uri=http%3A%2F%2Flocalhost&state=state-8600b31f-52d1-4dca-987c-386e3d8967e9&code_challenge_method=S256&code_challenge=qjrzSW9gMiUgpUvqgEPE4_-8swvyCtfOVvg55o5S_es